 Getting the word out early is the key to getting your dog back safely.
 Hours count, so take action immediately when your dog goes missing.

-Use apps like Find Fido or Finding Rover are extremely useful to help you in locating your lost pup.
+Apps like Finding Rover are extremely useful to help you in locating your lost pup.
 Some apps will help you make fliers and other apps may use facial recognition software to help search the internet for photos of your lost dog that might be posted by someone else.

 As you drive and walk your neighborhood, call your pet by name.
 Enlist family and friends to do the same, so you can canvas the area thoroughly and frequently.

 Make fliers–lots of them–and keep them simple and informative.
 Print “LOST DOG” in bold letters that can be easily read from a distance in the headline, and include a basic description of your pet.

 You can offer a reward, but don’t state how much in the ad, and be sure to include your phone number.

 Post these notices at traffic intersections, grocery stores and community centers, veterinary offices, and other locations.
 Get the word out, because the more people who know your pet is lost, the more likely it is that someone will spot your dog and contact you.